prempehm902-cloud/AWS_Grocery/README.md

 ##The infrastructure includes:

--EC2 for application hosting
+- EC2 for application hosting
--Amazon RDS (PostgreSQL) for persistent data storage -Amazon S3 for user avatar storage
+- Amazon RDS (PostgreSQL) for persistent data storage
+- Amazon S3 for user avatar storage
--Docker for application containerization
+- Docker for application containerization
--VPC, subnets, security groups, and an Internet Gateway for secure networking
+- VPC, subnets, security groups, and an Internet Gateway for secure networking

 All resources are provisioned and managed using Terraform, enabling repeatable, version-controlled deployments across environments.